rsvim/rsvim/DEVELOPMENT.md

 ### Coding Style

-- Public methods named with `_` prefix are private, the public decorator is only for testing.
+- Public methods named with `_` prefix are private, the public decorator is only for testing or debugging.

 ### Environment Variable

-This project uses environment variables to control some behaviors globally, i.e. you can run the `rsvim` command with prepending some env vars.
+This project uses environment variables to control some behaviors globally, i.e. you can prepend some environment variables before running the command line(s).
 For example:

 ```bash
 RUST_BACKTRACE=full RUST_LOG=debug cargo test